mangabe16/lexos/developers_guide/running_the_docs.md

 ## Viewing the Website

-To do view the website, enter the following commands:
+To view the website, enter the following commands:

 ```bash
 cd uv_lexos/doc_src